bernardoNerba/NERBA-Backoffice/README.md

 ## Getting Started

-This project uses .NET Aspire as a Orchestrator, so in order to run it you will need in your machine the following tools:
+This project uses .NET Aspire as an orchestrator, so in order to run it you will need in your machine the following tools:

 - [.NET SDK 9.0](https://dotnet.microsoft.com/pt-br/download)
 - .NET Aspire Workload